 Little Creatures you might see:

-Since Belize Botanic Gardens is organic and has been since it was a farm in 1993, there is a large quantity of small creatures living here.
+Since Belize Botanic Gardens is organic and has been since it was a farm in 1993, there are a number of small creatures living here.
 We don’t have too big a problem with insects here; rather their problem is with one another.
 This is because they are downright cannibalistic!
 If they’re not eating our plants, they’re eating one another.

 Here are a few photos of things we’ve seen on the grounds of BBG.
 Not only is it a great place to see plants and other critters, but there have been more than 300 bird species counted in the area.